gizzmo123456/AMS-Build/README.md

 # Mounted Directories
 '.../{build_name}/project_source' -> 'docker.project-dest' defined in pipeline
 '.../{build_name}/build'          -> 'docker.build-output-dest' defined in pipeline
-'.../{build_name}config'          -> root directory of the container as a READ-ONLY directory 'CI-Root'                         -> root directory of docker as a READ-ONLY directory
+'.../{build_name}/config'         -> root directory of the container as a READ-ONLY directory '/CI-Root'                        -> root directory of the container as a READ-ONLY directory

 # Image
 Defined in the 'docker' sections of the pipeline file.